pandio-com/pandioml/README.md

 Learn more about Pandio at https://pandio.com

-# Pandio Machine Learning
+# PandioML - Pandio.com Machine Learning

-This repository contains the PandioML library and CLI tool to develop machine learning on the Pandio platform.
+This repository contains the PandioML Python library and PandioCLI tool to develop machine learning for streaming data.

+*PandioML is currently in private alpha testing, please email ml@pandio.com for free access.*

+**Incremental Learning**

+As data is streamed in, stream learning models are created incrementally and updated continously.
+They are extremely powerful in a real-time environment, but can also be a viable replacement for traditional machine learning.

+**Adaptive Learning**

+Data distribution changes have far less impact from concept drift on a stream learning model due to the adaptive nature of incremental learning.

+**Resource Efficient**

+Due to the incremental learning, considerably less processing time and memory are needed to train a model.

+**Easy To Use**

+PandioML is based on scikit-learn and scikit-multiflow, making it easy to pickup.

+**Open Source**

+Based on powerful open source technology itself, PandioML is released under MIT License.

 ## Getting Started

 ### Create a model in less than 1 minute!

-1. `python pandioml/setup.py install`

-1. `cd pandiocli && python setup.py install && cd ../`
+1. `pip install pandioml`

+1. `pip install pandiocli`

 1. `pandiocli register your@gmail.com`

 1. `python examples/form_fraud/runner.py --dataset_name FormSubmissionGenerator --loops 500`

-A graph showing the accuracy will be shown and the model will be saved as `example.model`
+A graph showing the model accuracy will be generated after running the example.

 ## Create a custom model in less than 10 minutes!

-1. `python pandioml/setup.py install`

-1. `cd pandiocli && python setup.py install && cd ../`
+1. `pip install pandioml`

+1. `pip install pandiocli`

 1. `pandiocli register your@gmail.com`